VKoder/Namaste-React/Chapter 11 - Data is the New Oil/Theory/Props drilling and React Context.md

 - **State Management:**
   - Understand that Context is not a replacement for state management libraries like Redux; it's a tool for a specific use case.

+---

+# Controlled and Uncontrolled Components in React

+## Controlled Components:

+Controlled components in React do not have their own internal state.
+Instead, their state is managed and controlled by their closest ancestor or parent component.
+The parent component passes down the necessary state values as props, and the controlled component notifies the parent about any changes through callback functions.

+## Uncontrolled Components:

+Uncontrolled components in React have their own internal state.
+They manage and control their state independently without relying on a parent component to pass down state values.
+Uncontrolled components handle their own state changes internally, providing more autonomy in managing their behavior and state.

+---

+**Note:** This information serves as a quick reference for understanding the concepts of controlled and uncontrolled components in React.
+Feel free to customize and expand upon it based on your project's documentation needs.